Skip to content

 PatchItUp

-PatchItUp is a VS Code extension that makes it easy to create git patches from your work in GitHub Codespaces and save them directly to your local machine.
-You can also apply saved patches back to your Codespace - perfect for backing up work-in-progress or transferring changes between environments.
+PatchItUp is a VS Code extension that makes it easy to create git patches from uncommitted changes in any git repository.
+Whether you're working locally, in GitHub Codespaces, WSL, Dev Containers, or over SSH, PatchItUp provides an intuitive sidebar UI to create, save, and apply patches - perfect for backing up work-in-progress or transferring changes between environments.

 ✨ Features

-• 📦 Create Patches - Generate git patches from uncommitted changes in your Codespace
+• 📦 Create Patches - Generate git patches from uncommitted changes in any git repository

-• 💾 Save to Local Machine - Patches are saved directly to your host machine, not the Codespace
+• 💾 Save Patches - Patches are saved to your configured destination path

-• 📋 Apply Patches - Select and apply any saved patch back to your Codespace
+• 📋 Apply Patches - Select and apply any saved patch back to your working directory

 • 🎯 Sidebar UI - Intuitive panel in the activity bar for easy access